endarkx/Poems/Thoughts/Profound relation.md

 ___

-A mere devotion, started out as a rather humble promise has ripened. couple heart woven, a bond shallow than blood, adherents of the heart, their amity, a never lost love. an odyssey of compassion,
+A mere devotion,
+started out as a rather humble promise has ripened. couple heart woven, a bond intent than blood, adherents of the heart, their amity, a never lost love. an odyssey of compassion,